strongloop/loopback-example-offline-sync/README.md

 4. `npm install gulp -g` - skip if you have gulp installed

+4. `bower install` - install front-end scripts

-5. `mongod` - make sure mongodb is running
+5. `mongod` - make sure mongodb is running if you want to run with `NODE_ENV=production`

 6. `gulp` - build and run the entire project in development mode